Church of the Archangel Michael, Uzhok

-St. Michael Church was built in suburb of Uzhok, Ukraine in 1745.
+St. Michael Church is a church in a suburb of Uzhok, Ukraine, built in 1745.
 The structure consists of three wooden naves and a brick sacristy.

-On June 21, 2013, at the 37th Session of the UNESCO World Heritage Committee, Holy Trinity Church was added as a UNESCO World Heritage Site.
+On June 21, 2013, at the 37th Session of the UNESCO World Heritage Committee, Church of the Archangel Michael, Uzhok was added as a UNESCO World Heritage Site.
 It was among 16 wooden tserkvas of Carpathian Region in Poland and Ukraine to be added.